Plan your New Zealand itinerary with confidence after reading up on all the best places to visit in the South Island. I hope this helps!

 Whether you’re there for a ski holiday, some thrill-seeking, a romantic getaway or to explore the gastronomy and entertainment scene, I guarantee your stay won’t be long enough.

 Where to stay in Queenstown: Kamana Lakehouse is a newly-renovated stunning boutique hotel with epic views over Lake Wakatipu, as well as private hot tubs exclusively available for guests to book.
-If you’re on a budget then check out Nomads Hostel right in the city, or for somewhere self-contained or for a group you can book apartments through Goodstays.
+If you’re on a budget then check out YHA Queenstown Lakefront, or for somewhere self-contained or for a group I love Chambers Penthouse, a luxury three bedroom apartment right in the city.

 Must-eat meal: Also too many, but brunch at the Boatshed Café was brilliant and I loved dinner at Nest, the restaurant in the Kamana Lakehouse hotel